nrigroup/webdev-challenge/brijesh-webdev-challenge/README.md

 ##Proud moment

 I successfully completed this task by recalling my knowledge of Laravel as I haven't touched Laravel for 1.4 years; because, I had been working on Wordpress, React.js which were the major needs of my previous employer (King Business Development Solutions).
-The successfulness of this challenge shows one of the mandatory trait of developer i.e developer must able to adapt new technologies, tools, environments, etc quickly.
+The successfulness of this challenge shows one of the mandatory traits of developer i.e developer must able to adopt new technologies, tools, environments, etc quickly.